 Despite evolving technology and clear improvements in the ability to capture data that would support improved collecting society practices, concerns remain in areas where data should be able to help.
 This is despite evidence that some collecting societies are making their best endeavours to optimise their use of data to benefit members and licensees.
-Some concerns raised about the methodologies underpinning the calculation of licence fees, and the distribution of funds would be addressed where collecting societies were encouraged to better expose their use of data.
+Some concerns raised about the methodologies underpinning the calculation of licence fees and about the distribution of funds would be addressed where collecting societies were encouraged to better expose their use of data.
 This could also contribute to better data collection and management practices where such reporting fosters best practice.

-Some stakeholders have flagged that new technologies are having a significant impact on the consumption and distribution of copyright materials, and on collecting societies and their stakeholders.
+Some participants have flagged that new technologies are having a significant impact on the consumption and distribution of copyright materials, and on collecting societies and their stakeholders.
 It is clear from submissions to this review that some aspects to this impact are positive, others are not.

 Data can provide for better monitoring, streamlined transactions and administration.
-Screenrights (sub.
-23) noted that digitisation and internet-based delivery has improved the use of online resource centres in schools.
+In their submission to the review's discussion paper Screenrights noted that digitisation and internet-based delivery has improved the use of online resource centres in schools.
 In turn, Screenrights submits that this has voided the need for more costly and inconvenient means of collecting data such as through surveys.